MahendraMurari/AI-job-search-resume-automation/README.md

 The final application decision stays human-reviewed.
 The workflow prepares job-specific resume drafts and organized links, but it does not submit applications automatically.

-## Why I Built This
+## Why I Built This and The Problem It Solves

-When applying for AI and ML roles, two steps usually take the most time: finding roles that actually match my profile and tailoring my resume to each job description.
+When applying for jobs, two steps usually take the most time: finding roles that actually match my profile and tailoring resume to each job description.

-Manually preparing 20 targeted applications can easily take 3 or more hours because each role needs to be reviewed, matched against my experience, tracked for duplicates, and followed by a resume update.
+Manually searching and preparing 20 targeted applications can easily take 3 to 4 or more hours because each role needs to be reviewed, matched against experience, tracked for duplicates, and followed by a resume update.
 I built this workflow to reduce that repetitive work while still keeping the final review and application decision in my control.

-With this automation, the workflow can prepare a batch of targeted jobs, generate job specific resume drafts, organize the PDF outputs, and send a review email in around 20 minutes.
+With this automation, the workflow can prepare a batch of targeted jobs, generate job specific resume drafts, organize the PDF outputs, and send a review email in around 8 minutes.
 That makes it easier to handle 20 to 40 quality applications more consistently without spending most of the day on searching, formatting, exporting, and tracking.

-## Problem It Solves

-Manually applying to jobs is repetitive and time-consuming.
-Each role usually requires reading the job description, identifying relevant keywords, tailoring resume content, exporting a clean PDF, tracking whether the job was already processed, and organizing application materials.

-This workflow reduces that repetitive work by preparing job-specific resume drafts and sending a daily summary of application-ready materials.

 ## Key Features